4nn1k4/AR-HUD_autonomous_night_driving/README.md

 </table>

 ## Results
+To achieve my research goal, I conducted a study with the help of my VR autonomous driving simulator. <br>
-As a result of my study most of the participants prefer the world related abstraction level 1 AR-HUD element, closely followed by the screen related abstraction level 1 element.
+As a result, most of the participants prefer the world related abstraction level 1 AR-HUD element, closely followed by the screen related abstraction level 1 element.
 The AR-HUD element which is the least favorite is the screen related abstraction level 2 AR-HUD element.

+This project contributes to the understanding of how augmented reality can enhance the driving experience, particularly in low-light and rural settings.
+The combination of VR technology, Unity development, and user testing enabled a comprehensive exploration of user preferences and the potential applications of AR-HUD technology in real-world scenarios.

 ___